 - Loss of interest in routine activities, including withdrawal from social activities

 - Cravings for carbohydrates and weight gain

-- Extreme exhaustion and a lack of energy.
+- Extreme exhaustion and a lack of energy

 - Feelings of worthlessness or hopelessness

-- Unable to concentrate.
+- Inability to concentrate

 - Suicidal or death-related thoughts

-Biological clock Shift:
+Biological clock shift:

 When people are exposed to less sunlight, their biological clock changes, this internal clock is in charge of regulating mood, sleep, and hormones.
 People may have difficulty managing their emotions when it changes.